Tuesday, July 8, 2014

 • The tribe of Levi had not received ownership rights to any of the land in the land of Canaan upon conquest.

-• In addition, Levites were not to have any trade or means of support.
+• In addition, Levites were not to have any other trade or means of support.

 • They were functionaries in the religious ritual surrounding the Tabernacle in the desert and later the Temple in Jerusalem.